arnavxkohli/GRAM-Synth/README.md

   3. A key was not pressed before and remains undressed or was pressed and remains being presses.
 No nothing in this case.

 ## Display
+  ### Description
+  It is a thread with priority 1 as it has the longest initiation interval of 100ms.
+This function is responsible for calling repeatedly displayUpdateFunction for displaying on the OLED display screen: which note is selected, if a key is pressed or released and the knobs rotation (volume, decay, in which octave it is, instrument selection).
+  ### Code analysis
+  The task is implemented as a FreeRTOS task using xTaskCreate.
+It has a period of 100ms as specified by xFrequency.
+It retrieves the task handle to manage task operations.
+The displayUpdateFunction is called within this task to update the OLED display content.
+The OLED display update involves clearing the buffer, drawing text and graphics, and sending the buffer to the display.
 ## User interface
 ## Instrument waveform generation
   ### Instrument look-up-table (LUT)